paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 ### Okay, I'm interested!
 Now what?

-If you want to know what kind of things you could help out with, or you want some ideas around what to include when starting your own meetup, read on, and hopefully the following will be of some reference as you take the reins and start leading your community.
+If you want to know what kinds of things you could help out with, or you want some ideas around what to include when starting your own meetup, read on, and hopefully the following will be of some reference as you take the reins and start leading your community.